 - Hearing loop at our welcome points

-Please note that only registered assistance dogs are permitted into the Garden and you may be asked to provide official ID as confirmation.
+Please note that only assistance dogs that are highly trained are permitted into the Garden.

 To book a mobillity scooter or wheelchair in advance or if you require any further access advice in order to plan your visit, please contact us on: +44 (0) 131 248 2909 or email email@example.com.